VDuchauffour/fastgithub/README.md

 ### Webhook router

 The `webhook_router` function returns a `fastapi.APIRouter`.
-You can use the inner logic of this function for your needs.
+You can adopte the inner logic of this function to suit your needs.

 ```python
 import uvicorn